huangli712/ACFlow/docs/src/intro/ack.md

 # Acknowledgements

-This project is supported by the following foundations:
+This project has been supported by the following foundations:

 * CAEP Foundation (under Grant No.CX100000)
 * National Science Foundation of China (under Grants No.11874329).